 You may be asked to make a follow up appointment with your doctor to discuss the results after the scan.
 Results are usually available with 48 hours with a copy forwarded to your GP.

 You can use your private medical insurance or pay for your MRI Scans treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital